 Applications for admission are considered on a rolling basis pending space available, so early submission of all application materials is strongly encouraged.
 Many programs, including nursing, musical theatre, and songwriting are limited in terms of the number of spaces available.
 Applicants will be notified of a decision within a few weeks of completing the application.
 The application deadlines are July 1 for entry in the fall term, November 1 for entry in the spring term, and May 1 for entry in the summer term.
 Freshman applicants are encouraged to submit their application by the December 1 priority date to be considered for our largest merit scholarships.
 The application for admission also serves as the merit scholarship application.
 Applications completed via The Common Application™ are accepted and processed with equal consideration to the Belmont application.

 An applicant is considered on the total picture the student’s credentials present.
 High school students will be considered competitive for admission if they present a rigorous course of college preparatory academic studies.
-Students should have an above average core academic and cumulative grade-point average and rank in the top half of their graduating classes.
+Students should have an above average core cumulative grade-point average and rank in the top half of their graduating classes.
 A strong correlation between high school grades and test scores is expected.
 Any college level work is also expected to be at the above average level.
-The personal supplement information, essays, resumé of activities, and recommendations are also strongly considered as positive indicators of success at Belmont.
+The essays, list of activities, and recommendations are also strongly considered as positive indicators of success at Belmont.
 Additional requirements such as portfolios or auditions are considered in conjunction with the academic credentials for those programs which require them.
 Each application is considered on an individual basis.
 No two applicants will present the same credentials or the same degree of “fit” with the university.
 Our desire is to work with each student to determine the likelihood for that student to enroll, graduate, and benefit from the Belmont educational experience.